 National FCCLA Programs can help with guiding the process of developing a topic or idea for each chapter’s State Outreach Project.
 Student Body, Unit 4: The Resilient You, has many lesson plans, activities, and service learning project ideas that can be used not only in FCCLA chapters, but in the FCS classroom as well.
 Community Service provides tools to help guide students to develop, plan, carry out, and evaluate service projects.
 Finally, modules within Career Connection remind students that not only is FCS a robust field, many skills learned while participating in service projects will prepare them for the workforce.

 Grants Available to Design and Implement Programs:

-The Montana Department of Transportation (MDT) and Montana Family Career and Community Leaders of America have partnered for a fourth year to promote traffic safety projects.
+The Montana Department of Transportation (MDT) and Montana Family Career and Community Leaders of America have partnered for another year to promote traffic safety projects.
 Grants will be awarded to chapters who plan and carry out projects that help their peers make good decisions to reduce the number of deaths on Montana’s roads.

-Amount: Up to $2500
+Amount: up to $1000